 1. Plan, Plan, Plan

-Menu plan for all three meals and snacks.
-Plan for at least a week at a time or even for the whole 30 days.
-Food on this plan can take some more time to prepare, don’t leave it to the last minute or you’ll find yourself stressed or grabbing foods that aren’t on plan.
-Having a written menu help keep that from happening.
 Use Pinterest to keep track of recipes you’d like to try and find some great resources.
 I have a list of Whole30 Soup Recipes and Whole30 Breakfast Recipes to get you started.

 2. Mentally Prepare for a Hard Start

 Don’t expect it to be a bed of roses!
 You will struggle and possible feel miserable the early days.
 I found myself thinking about food (I couldn’t eat) continuously!
 Be prepared for this and be prepared to stick it out.
 You can do it.
-Maybe plan your Whole30 to start when life won’t be too crazy or stressful.

 3. Mentally Prepare to be Over it at the End